Ralf Wilhelms

 Ralf W. Wilhelms is a retired German association football defender who played professionally in Germany and the United States.
 He coached in the United States and Hungary and served in various executive positions with American soccer teams for over a decade.
 He is a professor at Lake Superior State University in Strategic Management and International Business.

 Player

 Wilhelms played for Borussia Mönchengladbach from 1979 to 82 and Bonner SC from 1982 to 86.
 He moved to the United States to work on a graduate degree in business.
-While in the United States, he came to the attention of Ron Newman, coach of the San Diego Sockers.
+Wilhelms was a two-time All-American at Foothill College.
+He caught the attention of Ron Newman, coach of the San Diego Sockers.
 On 25 June 1987, the Sockers selected Wilhelms in the first round (seventh overall) of the Major Indoor Soccer League draft.
 He spent two seasons on the Sockers' backline.
 In 1993, he played for the Arizona Sandsharks of the Continental Indoor Soccer League to then return to the San Diego Sockers for the 1994 season in the CISL.

-Ralf Wilhelms scored 22 goals and recorded 25 assists in his 128-game career with the San Diego Sockers and Arizona Sandsharks in the US.
+Wilhelms scored 22 goals and recorded 25 assists in his 128-game career with the San Diego Sockers and Arizona Sandsharks in the US.
 He began playing during the 1987 season and last took the pitch during the 1994 campaign.